irungugraceig-sudo/Glitchwitch/README.md

-I built this as a Research Assistant at Northeastern's XR Immersive Media Lab.
+I built this as an Independent Research at Northeastern's XR Immersive Media Lab.
 We're analyzing Quest 3 headset performance on enterprise WiFi at Holmes Hall, and I needed a tool that could interpret packet captures faster than manually digging through Wireshark.

-My first real coding project.
-Seven years in telecom deploying submarine cables across Africa, but never wrote code until now.